 We’ll explore them in a little more depth:

 Many general prophecies had to do with the nation of Israel or other surrounding nations.
 They were often conditional, meaning their fulfillment depended on the people obeying God’s commands.

 God Himself laid out this principle through the prophet Jeremiah when He said:

+“The instant I speak concerning a nation and concerning a kingdom, to pluck up, to pull down, and to destroy it, if that nation against whom I have spoken turns from its evil, I will relent of the disaster that I thought to bring upon it.
 And the instant I speak concerning a nation and concerning a kingdom, to build and to plant it, if it does evil in My sight so that it does not obey My voice, then I will relent concerning the good with which I said I would benefit it” (Jeremiah 18:7–10, NKJV).

 Jonah 3:10 tells us that “God saw their works, that they turned from their evil way; and God relented from the disaster that He had said He would bring upon them, and He did not do it” (NKJV).

 A subcategory of general prophecy is eschatological prophecy, meaning prophecies about end-time events (eschatology refers to the study of the end times).
 They foretell what will happen before Jesus comes.